Mobile virtual network operators (MVNOs) are companies that offer wireless connectivity but do not operate their own network hardware.

 For example, at a crowded, outdoor festival, T-Mobile’s network might be under an unusual load.
-T-Mobile’s direct subscribers may have an easier time getting calls through than those using T-Mobile-based MVNOs.
+In this case, T-Mobile’s direct subscribers may have higher download speeds than those using T-Mobile-based MVNOs.

 Occasionally, MVNO data speeds may be throttled.
 For example, Cricket Wireless has LTE download speed capped at 8Mbps per second on many of its plans.
 Note that many MVNOs do not throttle general data transfer speeds, and those that do are generally transparent about their policies around throttling.

 - These middle-man companies are referred to as mobile virtual network enablers (MVNEs) or “mobile virtual network aggregators” (MVNA).
 These terms mean different things, but my understanding is that there is (a) substantial overlap with some companies acting as both an MVNA and an MVNE and (b) some nebulosity around definitions and distinguishing features of each type of company.